Nothing Stops This Train

 Time is relentless, sure.
 But inflation isn’t just “time.”
 It is a sly pickpocket standing right behind you.

-But first, look at the crime scene:
+Look at the crime scene:

 BREAKING: Assets aren’t winning, money’s loosing.